OpenAssetIO/OpenAssetIO/README.md

 tested [Katana Asset API](https://learn.foundry.com/katana/4.0/Content/tg/asset_management_system_plugin_api/asset_management_system.html) to make it more suitable for a wider variety of uses.
 Modern pipelines are incredibly nuanced.
 Finding a common framework that brings value in this space is challenging to say the least.
-Prototypes built during the development of `OpenAssetIO` over the last few years have demonstrated significant developer and artist value.
+Prototypes and early production use of `OpenAssetIO` over the last few years have demonstrated significant developer and artist value.

+For example, referencing assets by identity instead of path makes documents more portable and dynamic - identity is not platform specific and can change over time ("vLatest"); and additional metadata carried alongside (or instead of) a path allows DCC parameters to be driven by the asset management system (e.g. an image's colour space);
+publishing through an asset management system then allows the pipeline a chance to properly ingest assets - such as versioning and making available for review.

 We hope the API forms a practical starting point that addresses many real-world use cases, and as an industry, we can evolve the standard over time to support any additional requirements.
-We are currently investigating the relationship with [Ar 2.0](https://graphics.pixar.com/usd/docs/668045551.html), which appears to overlap with a subset of `OpenAssetIO`s concerns.

 ## Getting started